The Best Outdoor Adventure Clothes and Gear for Anyone Traveling to a National Park

 Gear: CamelBak Chase Bike Vest with Water Bladder

 You can't exactly stop mountain biking mid-trail to dig for your water, unscrew the cap, replace the bottle, and saddle back up—well, you could, but that's no fun.
 (That's just one of the mountain biking basics you need to know before you start pedaling.)
-Hydration will be at the ready with this CamelBak bike vest with built-in water line.
+Hydration will be at the ready with this CamelBak bike vest with a built-in water line.
 The reservoir holds 1.5 liters of fluids, and it has lots of pockets in the front, so you can stow fuel, tools, and more.
-The vest was designed by a professional mountain biker, so you know it's designed to perform.
-Keep an eye out for the female-specific version of this style coming out in January, but you don't have to wait until then to book your next trip on two wheels.
+The vest was designed by a professional mountain biker, so you know it'll perform.

 Gear: The North Face Aleia 22 Daypack